-Fish Toxics Stations: 1983-2015 (n=405); locations where whole fish were collected for subsequent tissue analysis of one or more contaminants.
+Fish Toxics Stations: 1983-2020 (n=414); locations where whole fish were collected for subsequent tissue analysis of one or more contaminants.
 Coverage no longer includes MassDEP Office of Research & Standards (ORS) Mercury Project sampling locations.

 Fish Population Stations: 2005-2011 (n=177); locations where fish were collected, identified, measured, and released and where habitat quality conditions have been recorded.

-Benthic Macroinvertebrate Stations: 1983-2017 (n=923); locations where samples of benthic macroinvertebrates have been collected for subsequent subsampling and taxonomic identification and where habitat quality conditions have been recorded.
-Benthic lake sampling stations not yet included. (“Macroinvertebrate” is defined to include all aquatic members of the Annelida; all aquatic Mollusca; aquatic macro Crustacea; aquatic Arachnida; and the aquatic life stages of Insecta—the exception being the Collembola, Hemiptera, and adult Coleoptera other than Elmidae).
+Benthic Macroinvertebrate Stations: 1983-2020 (n=1118); locations where samples of benthic macroinvertebrates have been collected for subsequent subsampling and taxonomic identification and where habitat quality conditions have been recorded. (“Macroinvertebrate” is defined to include all aquatic members of the Annelida; all aquatic Mollusca; aquatic macro-Crustacea; aquatic Arachnida; and the aquatic life stages of Insecta—the exception being the Collembola, Hemiptera, and adult Coleoptera other than Elmidae).

-Water Quality Stations: 1994-2015 (n=2,480); locations where water quality monitoring has been conducted, including one or more of the following types: discrete or continuous in-situ probe measurements (e.g., dissolved oxygen, temperature, pH, specific conductance); sample collection for subsequent laboratory analysis (e.g., bacteria, nutrients, algal toxins, metals); or general site observations.
+Water Quality Stations: 1994-2020 (n=2899); locations where water quality monitoring has been conducted, including one or more of the following data types: discrete or continuous in-situ probe measurements (e.g., dissolved oxygen, temperature, pH, specific conductance); sample collection for subsequent laboratory analysis (e.g., bacteria, nutrients, algal toxins, metals); or general site observations.
 Note: for display purposes, stations are differentiated into two major types: Surface Water (e.g., River/Stream, Lake) or Discharge (e.g., Facility Industrial, Storm Sewer).

 Stations can overlap if particular locations were monitored for more than one survey type.